 When the pan is getting full, you can push the rows back to a vertical position and fit more potatoes into the pan.

 Fill the pan one-half to two-thirds with cream, pouring over the potatoes.
 Salt (I start with one teaspoon) and pepper.
 You might want to sprinkle a little marjoram on it, fresh or dried, too.

 - This is not a low-fat food, but it does not work very well with milk, so maybe you will make it once or twice a year as a special treat.
 You may also leave off the cheese if you want.

-You may cover the casserole with foil in the middle of baking time if it is becoming too brown.
+- You may cover the casserole with foil in the middle of the baking time if it is becoming too brown.
 Remove it before you add the cheese.